Berry-Forest/InternChallenge/README.md

 # InternChallenge

-The purpose of this challenge is to assess:
+The purpose of this challenge is to assess the candidate in these areas:
 1. Problem solving skills
 2. Coding abilities
 3. Creativity